Xilinx/Vitis-AI-Tutorials/Design_Tutorials/09-mnist_pyt/README.md

 The `compile.sh` shell script will compile the quantized model and create an .xmodel file which contains the instructions and data to be executed by the DPU.
 The script also supports `zcu104`, `vck190` and `u50` as command line arguments to target the Zynq ZCU104, Versal VCK190 and Alveo U50.
 The compiled xmodel will be written to the ./build/compiled_model folder and named CNN_<board_name>.xmodel.

-## Step 3 - Running the application on the target
+## Step 3 - Running the Application on the Target

 To prepare the images, xmodel and application code for copying to the selected target, run the following command: